Obvodny Canal

 Obvodny Canal (Обводный канал, lit.
 Bypass Canal) is the longest canal in Saint Petersburg, Russia, which in the 19th century served as the southern limit of the city.
-It is 8 km long and flows from the Neva River near Alexander Nevsky Lavra to the Yekaterinhofka not far from the sea port.
+It is 8 km long and flows from the Neva River near Alexander Nevsky Lavra to the Yekaterinhofka River not far from the seaport.
 The canal was dug in 1769–1780 and 1805–1833.
-By the late 19th century, after to the Industrial Revolution, it had effectively become a sewer collecting wastewater of adjacent industrial enterprises.
+By the late 19th century, after the Industrial Revolution, it had effectively become a sewer collecting wastewater from adjacent industrial enterprises.
 Eventually the canal became shallow and no longer navigable.
 The banks of the canal are lined with granite.

 History

 Construction

 The channel was dug in 1769–1780s by an engineer L. K. Carbonnier, its course went from the Yekaterinhofka River to the Ligovsky Canal.
 Initially the Obvodny Canal had a bulwark on the city side.

 On December 23, 1804, the construction of the eastern part was started by Ivan Gerard.
 The city annually allotted 1 mln 230 thousand roubles for the project.
 The works continued in 1816–1833, managed by Paul Clapeyron and Pierre-Dominique Bazaine.
 By 1834 the Obvodny Canal turned into the south city borderline, more than 10 km long and 20 m wide.